saifk16/spf-logs/Support_For_RuntimeException_In_SPF_GSoC_2025.md

 - Correctly classify benchmark results (SAFE, UNSAFE, UNKNOWN) for runtime exception properties.

+- Add correct config options, like the listener to be used and different scenarios according to the mode you will running.

+The results are listed below

 <br>

 <h3>Contributions</h3>

 All the code I have contributed can be found at [this url](https://github.com/SymbolicPathFinder/jpf-symbc/compare/runtime-exception...saifk16:jpf-symbc:handler).